-- Students engage in a simulation activity. - Centerpiece: Simulation Activity, Part one - Content: What is a skilled craftsman? - > Activities: - □ Simulation Activity - Students are encouraged to imagine themselves as craftsmen.
+- Students engage in a simulation activity. - ➤ Centerpieces: Simulation Activity, Part one; Pictograph; IPTV video - Content: What is a skilled craftsman? - > Activities: - Class views IPTV video, Humans are not Machines and Machines are not Humans. - □ Simulation Activity - Students are encouraged to imagine themselves as craftsmen.
 They will make notepads to sell. - Please see directions for this simulation activity, provided in the Unit Resources view.
 Time the children as they each make one notepad.
 Stop time when the last pad is completed.
 Don't tell the children they are being timed. - After the children make notepads by hand, teacher leads a discussion about the process and outcomes.
 Sample questions: - 1.
 Are your notepads alike or different? - 2.
 How many notepads did the class make? - 3.
 What was the hardest thing about making the notepads? - 4.
 Can you imagine a faster or easier way to make the notepads? - Pictograph -- Using clipart pictures, students make a pictograph to illustrate how products are made by hand, by a single craftsman.
 Teacher may introduce this activity by explaining that the pictograph tells the story of how the children just made their notepads.
 This is a story about all sorts of people outside the classroom, too, about skilled craftsmen. - Together, the class makes a pictograph that illustrates the process of constructing a product as an individual craftsman. - These clipart pictures are found in the Unit Resources. - □ Concluding discussion: "individual production" one person doing much of the work alone to make a product.